If you haven’t built your nonprofit personas yet, start there.

 Watch my Facebook interview with Rootid about how Root & Rebound successfully navigated implementation paralysis and held our teams accountable.

-What’s a realistic timeframe?
-You know your workload best.
-Do your best to project an end date, then provide a 20% buffer.
+Realistic project schedule - You know your workload best.
+Do your best to project an end date, then add 20% for a buffer.

 Are you learning the right lessons or making the same mistakes?